 |Bai Chay bridge in the northwestern province of Quang Ninh|

-Spanning the Cua Luc Straits in Ha Long City and connecting Bai Chay with Hon Gai, once operational, the bridge will facilitate traffic on National Highway No. 18, which links Ha Long City and Ha Noi, and is expected to boost the economy of not only Quang Ninh but also the northern port city of Hai Phong and Ha Noi.
+Spanning the Cua Luc Straits and connecting Ha Long City and Bai Chay in Hon Gai, the bridge will be a welcome addition to National Highway 18, which links Ha Long and Ha Noi, and should boost the economy of Quang Ninh province, the nearby city of Hai Phong, and even Ha Noi.

 The biggest pre-stressed concrete cable-stayed bridge in Viet Nam is My Thuan over the Tien River in the south.
 Number two is Binh Bridge in Hai Phong.